tanagraspace/opssat-sar-ai/sandbox/inference-c/README.md

 - Uses the [TensorFlow GitHub Repo (branch r2.9)](https://github.com/tensorflow/tensorflow/tree/r2.9) as the compiler's include path option.

 ## Build
-- Initialize and update the stb Git submodule: `git submodule init && git submodule update`.
+- Initialize and update the stb Git submodule: `git submodule init && git submodule update`
 - Compile with `make`.
-Can also compile for ARM architecture with `make TARGET=arm`.
+Can also compile for ARM architecture with `make TARGET=arm`

 ## Run
 Super easy to run.